JoramKeijser/interneuron_evolution/README.md

 ## Installation

-First download the data.
-Then install the Python and R packages.
+Make a copy of this repo (e.g. with git clone), cd into the root folder of the repo, and download the raw data.
+Then install the Python packages:

+## Organization
+The code is organized into the following folders:

 ## Analysis

+The analysis pipeline is shown in the figure below.
+Each step corresponds to one or several scripts.

 Preprocess the raw data by putting them into AnnData and Seurat files.
 Then run the other functions